“Hi. We’ve not met. I’m Shiela, Malcolm’s Mom.”

 “Weirdos, you know.
-All that glorification of death and gore.
+All that glorification of death, gore.
 It’s kinda creepy.”

 “They’re three big teenage boys.
-What could happen to them?
+They’ll be fine.
 I’m going to drive them down and pick them up.
-They’ll be fine.”
+You don’t have to do a thing.”

 “You really think it’s OK?
-You hear these stories—kids trampled to death in those, those mosh pits.
+You hear these stories—kids trampled to death in those, uh, mosh pits.
 And that music.
 You have to admit, it’s pretty awful.”

 “It’s what teenage boys listen to.
 Did your parents like the music you listened to when you were a kid?”

-“Back in the 1800s, people used to write newspaper articles about the shocking Strauss waltzes the kids were dancing to.”
+“Back in the 1800s, concerned citizens used to write about the shocking Strauss waltzes the kids were dancing to.”

-“And the oldest surviving written text that isn’t a record of stores in a granary–one from ancient Sumeria–says that kids no longer honor the Gods or listen to their parents.
-It’s a phase.”
+“And the oldest surviving written text that isn’t just, like, a record of stores in a granary–this one is from ancient Sumeria–says that kids no longer honor the Gods or listen to their parents.
+The whole Death Metal thing is just a dorky teenage phase.”

-Sheila had heard that Rico’s mother taught at the university.
+Sheila knew that Rico’s mother taught at the university.
 “OK.
 If you take them down, I’ll pick them up.
 What time?”